View Product Page

 Through the bulk actions, you can easily change the status of the quote requests you have received.
 You can also filter by date, status, and customers via the related options.

-In the General options section, you will find two tabs:
+In the General options tab, you will find two sections:

 • Show “Add to quote” button to: decide to show the button to: